-The studies reported were supported in part by the National Cancer Institute's Physical Sciences in Oncology initiative, a program that aims to foster the development of innovative ideas and new fields of study based on knowledge of the biological and physical laws and principles that define both normal and tumor systems.
-The microscopy work was detailed in a paper titled, “Functional interplay between the cell cycle and cell phenotypes.”
-An abstract of this paper is available at the journal’s Web site.
-View abstract.
+The work detailed in the five papers was supported by the National Cancer Institute's Physical Sciences in Oncology initiative, a program that aims to foster the development of innovative ideas and new fields of study based on knowledge of the biological and physical laws and principles that define both normal and tumor systems.
+All five papers are available free of charge at the journal’s Web site.

 - “Fluid biopsy in patients with metastatic prostate, pancreatic and breast cancer” View paper